Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 Whilst initially being taken on as an intern at Grand Scheme, I stepped into the duties of a part time designer and financial manager.
 I had to manage multiple responsibilities all with short deadlines and with limited guidance.
-I was required to work independently on projects within both roles with a high attention paid to detail as my work could not always be reviewed.
+I was required to work independently on projects within both roles.
+This required a high attention paid to detail as my work could not always be reviewed.

 My key achievement was setting up an accounting system with limited resources that was